marshki/PowerballPy/README.md

 User designates the number of sets they'd like to create.

 ## Todo:
+- [ ] Format output to a nice table.
 - [ ] Add Tkinter gui for this program.